metanav/surface_crack_detection/README.md

 ![Feature Explorer](images/feature_explorer.png)

-Now go to the Impulse Design > Transfer Learning page and choose the Neural Network architecture.
-We are using the MobileNetV2 160x160 1.0 transfer learning model with the pre-trained weight provided by the Edge Impulse Studio.
+Now go to the **Impulse Design** > **Transfer Learning** page and choose the Neural Network architecture.
+We are using the **MobileNetV2 160x160 1.0** transfer learning model with the pre-trained weight provided by the Edge Impulse Studio.

 ![Model Selection](images/choose_model.png)

 The pre-trained model outputs the class prediction probabilities.
 To get the class activation map, we need to modify the model and make it a multi-output model.
-To customize the model, we need to switch to Keras (expert) mode.
+To customize the model, we need to switch to **Keras (expert) mode**.

 ![Switch Expert Mode](images/switch_expert_mode.png)